Complete the online form, without any obligation, to get a price for your vehicle. Click this link.

 Yes, many insurers will take into account your no-claims bonus from outside of Spain if it comes from an EU country.
 Other countries may also be accepted.

 Yes, it is possible to insure a UK registered car in Spain.
 It also might be worth looking at our page about importing a car to Spain.

 Yes.
 You often have to provide an estimate of what you normally do over a year.

 Yes.
-You will have to pay a much higher premium and the amount of insurers interested in taking this risk will be reduced.
+However, you will have to pay a much higher premium and the amount of insurers interested in taking this risk is reduced.
 Many people, who are under 25 but want car insurance in Spain, have a policy in their parent’s name.
 They are then added as a named driver.